I am sure you will agree that getting traffic to your site can be tough.

-However, we are going to make sure we add what are called ‘LSI keywords’ to the article.
+However, we are going to make sure we add what is called ‘LSI keywords’ to the article.

-LSI stands for Latent Semantic Indexing and are words that Google considers variations of what you searched for.
+LSI stands for Latent Semantic Indexing and is words that Google considers variations of what you searched for.

 To see an example of them simply go to Google and search for ‘mountain bikes for kids’ and then scroll to the bottom of the page: